flying-huckleberry/Less-Slingload-Voice-English/README.txt

 LESS SLINGLOAD VOICE ASSISTANCE

 When slingloading external cargo, there is a voice assistant that constantly provides situational awareness.
 This mod allows you to mute any/all of those sound bites.
+ADDITIONALLY, the default language for USSR has been changed to NATO.
+I have not tested the effects of this change in ANY other aircraft besides the Mi-8.
+So this might cause unforeseen speech audio bugs in other Russian aircraft.

 The following are sounds you will STILL HEAR: